 Suburbanization of Poverty in the Chicago Metropolitan Region

 Recent demographic trends show that poverty is growing faster in suburban areas than urban centers.
 While poverty is on the rise in all areas, suburban poverty is a particularly complex phenomenon because many suburbs lack the organizational and policy infrastructure and financial means to confront this problem.
-Restructuring of labor markets, immigration patterns, and changing housing markets have contributed to these major demographic shifts, but anti-poverty programming and poverty have not caught up to respond to these changes.
-GCI research examines the depth and scope of the suburban poverty in the Chicago Metropolitan Region and assesses the national and local policy implications in this new suburban context.
+Restructuring of labor markets, immigration patterns, and changing housing markets have contributed to these major demographic shifts, but anti-poverty programming has not caught up to respond to these changes.
+GCI research examines the depth and scope of suburban poverty in the Chicago Metropolitan Region and assesses the national and local policy implications in this new suburban context.

 Household Relocation Decision-making Tool (with UIC Urban Transportation Center)

 Households face a variety of factors that affect their decisions of where to move.
 Some factors, such as affordability or job opportunities, are more important than others.
 PS Sriraj from UIC Urban Transportation Center and former GCI Research Specialist, Megan McKenna Mejía built upon an existing UTC decision-making support tool for individuals and families looking to relocate within the Chicago metropolitan area.
 Using input from community stakeholders to identify important relocation factors, the web-based tool offers users up-to-date data about housing availability, transportation accessibility, social services, education, and more- all in a user-friendly interface that allows users to rank their preferences to find the best relocation options.
 The tool is intended to target low-income households to empower users with the data they need to make strategic relocation decisions.

 Chicago Politics Database (with Department of Political Science)